nmargenov/angular-login-register/README.md

 - The front-end uses the jwt-decode package to decode the token.
 Then the front-end will implement the logic needed from there.
 It uses it only in the header component to get the user's username and display it when the user is logged-in.

 # interceptor
 - The auth interceptor will check if the request is sent a url which includes 'api',if so it will check if the token exists and will both cases are true it will set the 'x-authorization' in the headers to be the token and send the req with the token to the back-end.
 If one of the 2 cases is not true it will just send the request without modifying it.
+The interceptor will catch if the server returns 409 'Invalid authorization token' and clear the localStorage, then navigate to the login page.

 # guards
 ## Back-end guards